microsoft/ML-For-Beginners/Clustering/1-Visualize/README.md

 Before you apply clustering algorithms, as we have learned, it's a good idea to understand the nature of your dataset.
 Read more onn this topic [here](https://www.kdnuggets.com/2019/10/right-clustering-algorithm.html)

 [This helpful article](https://www.freecodecamp.org/news/8-clustering-algorithms-in-machine-learning-that-all-data-scientists-should-know/) walks you through the different ways that various clustering algorithms behave, given different data shapes.

-In the next lesson, you will make use of the  most popular clustering method, K-Means.
-Take a look at Stanford's K-Means Simulator [here](https://stanford.edu/class/engr108/visualizations/kmeans/kmeans.html).
-You can use this tool to visualize sample data points and determine its centroids.
-With fresh data, click 'update' to see how long it takes to find convergence.
-You can edit the data's randomness, numbers of clusters and numbers of centroids.
-Does this help you get an idea of how the data can be grouped?

 **Assignment**: [Research other visualizations for clustering](assignment.md)